 Often in literary circles though, humour can play the poor cousin to the apparently more ‘highbrow’ literary genres.
 And, that’s fine if kids are reading these, but a large majority of kids aren’t, and as studies have shown, kids want books that make them laugh.
 So, again a big yes, humour is so important in children’s literature.
 So, let’s get our kids reading funny!

-Of course, funny is not only for, or restricted to the so-called comedy genre either.
+Of course, funny is not only for the so-called comedy genre either.
 There are so many wonderfully funny authors writing intriguing and entertaining books for kids of all ages and in all areas of life.
 Writer, Nicolas Brasch of Writers Vic and author of over 400 books for kids, believes that humour is important in any genre.
 And, no matter what sector of children’s literature he’s asked to write in, he always looks to add some humour.
 When I interviewed popular Children’s Author and Illustrator, Heath McKenzie, he said that humour can be such an awesome tool in education as kids can laugh and learn at the same time.
 He said that sometimes children can learn and not even realise that they’re learning something until it’s too late!

 Another question is can humour be taught or is it instinctive?
 Can we teach it to our kids?
 Can we all write humour?
 I’ve done some research and the answer again appears to be an overwhelming yes!
 There are techniques we can all learn and some signs to look for along the way.
 But, essentially humour is inherent in all humans.
 It is in fact, the language of children.